Clyzer/mango-core/README.md

-# Helios-Core
+# Mongos-Core

-A library containing core mechanisms for Helios Launcher
+A library containing core mechanisms for Mongos Launcher

 ### Requirements

 * Node.js 20 (minimum)

-helios-core will always use the same minimum node version as Helios Launcher.
+mongos-core will always use the same minimum node version as Mongos Launcher.

 ## Auth